Nerio I Acciaioli: Aristocrat

 In May 1360, Niccolò Acciaioli secured the appointment of Nerio's younger brother, John, as Archbishop of Patras in Achaea from Pope Innocent VI; Nerio was dispatched to the Peloponnese to oversee his brother's installation.
-The following year, Niccolò and John sought to arrange Nerio's marriage to Florence Sanudo, Duchess of the Archipelago (Naxos).
-With the backing of Florence's overlords, Queen Joan I of Naples and Robert of Taranto, who forbade her to marry without their consent, the plan seemed assured—until the Venetians abducted her.
+The following year, Niccolò and John sought to arrange Nerio's marriage to Florence Sanudo, Duchess of the Archipelago.
+Although the plan was supported by Florence's overlords, Queen Joan I of Naples and Robert of Taranto, who forbade her to marry without their consent, it ultimately came to nothing when the Venetians abducted her.
 Taken first to Crete and then to Venice, she was married instead to her cousin, Nicholas II Sanudo, in 1364.

 Niccolò adopted Nerio as his son in 1362.
 In two years, Marie of Bourbon, wife of Robert of Taranto, sold the Achaean baronies of Vostitza and Nivelet to Nerio for 6,000 ducats, giving him control of the coastline between Corinth and Patras.
+(Note: At the time, 6,000 ducats were equivalent to approximately c.
+1,440,000 deniers tournois; however, any attempt to determine their modern monetary value is inherently impracticable.)
 On 8 November 1365, Niccolò died, leaving Corinth to his eldest son, Angelo, though he soon mortgaged it to Nerio, who established himself in the town.
 From then on, Nerio was the de facto ruler of northeastern Achaea.
-Although Philip of Taranto, Robert's successor as Prince of Achaea, confirmed Angelo's hereditary right to Corinth in 1371, neither Angelo nor his heirs managed to reclaim it.
+Philip of Taranto, Robert's successor as Prince of Achaea, confirmed Angelo's hereditary right to Corinth in 1371, but neither Angelo nor his heirs redeemed the town from Nerio.
 In November 1372, Pope Gregory XI referred to Nerio as "lord of the town of Corinth", recognising him as its ruler.
 Nerio was among the Christian leaders whom the Pope urged to form an alliance against the Ottomans, but internal rivalries prevented their attendance at a planned crusader congress in Thebes.